Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

-MRI scans are often used to diagnose neurofibromatosis.
+Doctors often use MRI scans to diagnose neurofibromatosis.
 In addition, the Neuroradiology section of the Department of Pediatric Radiology, part of Children’s Hospital’s Brain Care Institute, offers the latest testing and diagnostic technologies, including:

 Learn more about Child Neurology.

-To be diagnosed with NF1, a person must have at least two of the symptoms that can be associated with this disease.
+To recieve a NF1 diagnosis, a person must have at least two of the symptoms that can be associated with this disease.
 These include:

-Individuals with NF2 have fewer outward signs of the condition than individuals with NF1.
+Children with a NF2 diagnosis have fewer outward signs of the condition than individuals with NF1.
 This form of the disease often causes tumors on the nerves that connect the brain to both ears or on the brain itself, or particular kinds of cataracts in the eyes.

 For NF2, to treat the acoustic neuromas, we consult with L. Dade Lunsford, MD, and gamma knife surgery at UPMC Presbyterian where we see children and adults (family-style) in the Neurofibromatosis Clinic.